SaketC86/CSE111_CaseStudy_GroupD2/README.md

 3. enter choice as 2 Add items to the cart
 4.You can view cart when enering choice as 3
 5.Enter choice as 4 to Place the order
-6.enter 5 to Pay for the order using your perferred payment.
+6.enter 5 to Pay for the order using your perferred payment and get your reciept.
 7.enter choice 6 for You can track order and view driver details
 8.enter choice 7 so You can also submit feedback.
+9.You can cancel the order after its placed when you enter choice 9.
-9.Enter choice 8 to Exit the program.
+10.Enter choice 9 to Exit the program.

 ---